 - Shannon Ferguson, Head of People at Blueboard

-Watch the full event recording here, and keep reading to dig into the top takeaways from the webinar below:
+Watch the full event recording here, and keep reading to dig into the top employee motivation takeaways from the webinar below:

 Employee motivation can have a direct impact on factors like retention, productivity, and engagement.
 For example, one actively disengaged employee can cost your organization $3,400 for every $10,000 of their salary.

-However, motivation is important for reasons beyond just revenue.
+However, motivation all year round is important for reasons beyond just revenue.
 It’s also key to creating positive work experiences for employees.

 When people are psychologically unattached to their work, they don’t put energy and passion into it.
 They’re not motivated to be their best self at work.
 Instead, they do the bare minimum and may look for an opportunity to jump to another company.